flufy3d/ShaderDock/README.md

 ShaderDock currently supports the following `demo.json` input types:

 - `texture` – Binds a regular 2D texture using the provided sampler settings.
-- `cubemap` – Binds a cubemap texture and switches to `samplerCube`.
+- `cubemap` – Binds a cubemap texture.
-- `buffer` – Binds the output of another render pass (ping-pong FBO).
+- `buffer` – Binds the output of another render pass.

 ### Performance Macros